mbabynames search ✿

 Hana Dawn

-"noble and strong" (Hana) meets "daybreak" (Dawn).
+"flower" (Hana) meets "daybreak" (Dawn).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Hana needs a shorter middle to stay balanced.
 Dawn does that.

 Hana Paige